bretm9/what-the-truk-overview/README.md

   * The customer app - The app used for customers to find food trucks on a map and submit payments for online orders
   * Vendor app - The app used for vendors to update their food truck menus, view current orders, and enable their location for customers to find them.

+  Additionally, I maintained and updated database logic.
-  I also wrote code for a custom OAuth server, Google Cloud functions, and Mailgun automated emails
+  I also and wrote code for a custom OAuth server, Google Cloud functions, and Mailgun automated emails.

 > [Back to the top](#what-the-truk-overview)
 ---